gohugoio/hugo/content/themes/_index.md

 toc: false
 ---

 Hugo provides a robust theming system that is easy to implement but capable of producing even the most complicated websites.
-They are the perfect balance between simplicity and functionality.

-The Hugo community has created a large number of diverse themes, all of which are featured in a separate [Hugo themes website][hugothemes].
+You can view the themes created by the Hugo community on the [Hugo themes website][hugothemes].

-Hugo themes are powered by the excellent Go template library.
-If you are new to Go templates, see our [primer on Go templates][goprimer] and are structured in such a way to eliminate code duplication.
+Hugo themes are powered by the excellent Go template library and are designed to reduce code duplication.
 They are easy to simultaneously customize while retaining upgradability with the upstream theme.

 [goprimer]: /templates/introduction/
 [hugothemes]: http://themes.gohugo.io/